FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ## Next step

-If you want to enhance this simple application or add more features, consider the following resources:
+If you want to enhance this simple application by adding more features, consider the following resources:

 - [Webinar](/webinars/2024/node-red-dashboard-multi-user/) - This webinar provides an in-depth discussion of the Personalised Multi-User Dashboards feature and offers guidance on how to get started with it.